 A Bernal Heights single-family (with in-law in the basement) sales comp in May of 2006 at $980,000, 61 Fair Avenue was bought back by the bank in December of 2008 for $949,862 (suggesting a bit less than 20% was put down).

-Tenant occupied with "protection status undetermined" (which could have dashed some dreams).
-Back on the market today and asking $760,000.
+Tenant occupied with “protection status undetermined” (which could have dashed some dreams), the property is back on the market today and asking $760,000.

 Undetermined?
 If someone buys it and wants to occupy the building the tenants get 30 days.
 Owner occupied trumps it.
 Assuming they are on a month to month lease.
 What else is there to detemine.